 Sylvia has been working for our family for over a year.
 We have two children under the age of three that are so lovely, but caring for both of them all day, every day is absolute insanity.
 Between both kids she survives 4 naps, 9 snacks, 2 super messy meals, 2 – 15 temper tantrums (depending on the day!), 4-5 meltdowns (hers or his), and 97, 428 things out of place that she (and the kids) help put away before we get home.
 We don’t have a yard so amidst all that she has to get them both out of the house, down 27 stairs to a car, and she takes them to a park or preschool/class where one of them probably isn’t so into it.

 I know that it’s hard, and yet every day she says what a great day they had.
 I don’t think she is lying – I know they have fun.
 But she is protecting me.
-I know that she knows that hearing the horrible nuances of raising a 9 month old and a 2 1/2 year old together are not what I need at 5:30pm when I’m DYING to squeeze my children, take over and feel like I’m the one truly raising them.
+I know that she knows that hearing the horrible nuances of raising a 9-month-old and a 2 1/2-year-old together are not what I need at 5:30 pm when I’m DYING to squeeze my children, take over and feel like I’m the one truly raising them.
 Sure she tells me everything important, but she doesn’t just generally complain about them or act exhausted.
 EVER.
 I try to thank her every day, all day, but her job warrants so much more than my casual gratitude.
-What she does for my family, what all nannies do for any families, is so important, intimate, emotional, and personal on top of being such exhaustingly hard work.
+What she does for my family, what all nannies do for any family, is so important, intimate, emotional, and personal on top of being such exhaustingly hard work.